-Stage 4School-level involvement
+TEXAS A&M UNIVERSITY School of Education & Human Development

-Once the department head renders or advises the student on a course of action, if the student is unsatisfied, the student may elect to advance the grievance to the School level for further consideration.
+.
+Human Development Stage 4 Once the department head renders or advises the student on a course of School-level action, if the student is unsatisfied, the student may elect to advance the involvement grievance to the School level for further consideration.
 In most cases, the School's Senior Associate Dean for Academic Affairs will communicate with the student and recommend any further action.
 It is important to note that whenever there is a discussion regarding a particular faculty-student, supervisor-student, or staff-student concern, maintaining anonymity of the student may not be possible; however, confidentiality of information will always be maintained to the extent possible as allowed by law.
 Similarly, all activities will be consistent with the requirements and limits set under FERPA with regard to student records.
 At the School-level, there is a Professional Concerns Ad-hoc Committee made of Graduate Instruction Council (GIC) members which may be called by the School's Senior Associate Dean for Academic Affairs to review the grievance or graduate student concern and offer a recommendation.

-Students may also contact the Ombuds for the Graduate and Professional School (ombuds@tamu.edu) or 979-845-3631.

-https://grad.tamu.edu/academics/academic-success-resources/conflict-resolution/ombuds-services

-Formal Grievance Submission Processes

-- Title IX: Sexual Discrimination, Sexual Harassment, Sexual Assault and Violence - Graduate and Professional School Grievances and Appeals - Texas A&M Student Grievance Procedures
+Students may also contact the Ombuds for the Graduate and Professional School (ombuds@tamu.edu) or 979-845-3631. https://grad.tamu.edu/academics/academic-success-resources/conflict- resolution/ombuds-services Formal Grievance Submission Processes Title IX: Sexual Discrimination, Sexual Harassment, Sexual Assault and Violence Graduate and Professional School Grievances and Appeals Texas A&M Student Grievance Procedures

+TEXAS A&M UNIVERSITY School of Education & Human Development

+Graduate Student Grievance and Conflict Process

+Stage 1 Conflict Stage 2 Conflict Stage 3 Conflict Stage 4 Conflict Informal Program Department School Discuss issue with individual(s) involved Advisor/Chair Division Chair or Academic Program Coordinator Department Head Departmental and or School level Ombuds Senior Associate Dean for Academic Affairs SEHD Graduate Instruction Council Ad Hoc committee

 Stage 1: Grievance, issue, or conflict arises (student-faculty, student-staff, student-supervisor) and is handled informally.
 Stage 2: Unresolved Stage 1 grievance or conflict will involve advisor/chair, division chair or academic program coordinator.
 Stage 3: Unresolved Stage 2 grievance or conflict will involve the department head, departmental or school level Ombuds.
 Stage 4: Unresolved Stage 3 grievance or conflict will involve Senior Associate Dean for Academic Affairs and CEHD Graduate Instruction Council (GIC).
 Student may always seek assistance from the Graduate and Professional School (GPS) Ombuds.